Why don’t you allow us in assisting you to move to Costa Rica! No, we are not a moving company but we help you move to Costa Rica.

 6. Your email address

-If you have an email address that is from a local service provider, change to your new email address sometime before you move to Costa Rica and send your change of address to everyone in your address book.
+If you don’t use Gmail but have an email address from a local service provider, change to your new one sometime before you move.
+Send your change of address to everyone in your address book ahead of time.
+Ask everyone to save your new email address in their contacts, so your emails won’t end up in their spam folder.

-Make also sure to use the right subject in the email because some providers detect spam emails by the subject so your friends might never receive your email.
+Also, make sure to use the right subject in the email because some providers detect spam emails by the subject, so your friends might never receive your email unless you’re in their contact list.

 7. At the cleaners

-Remember to collect all items that are being cleaned, stored or repaired (for example, dry cleaning, shoes, watches, etc.) and remember to return library books, movie rentals and anything else you may have checked out.
+Remember to collect all items that are being cleaned, stored, or repaired (for example, dry cleaners, shoes, watches, etc.).
+Also, remember to cancel any subscriptions you have that you won’t use after you move.

 8. Spic and span

 Remember to leave out cleaning supplies for the final “once-over” before closing the door for good.
 Or make arrangements in advance for a service to clean for you.
-Don’t send any cleaning products or chemicals in the container to Costa Rica as they will take them out in customs.
+Don’t send any cleaning products or chemicals in the container to Costa Rica; they will take them out in customs.

 9. What to pack and how to pack

-If you hire a professional crew to pack your household or do it yourself.
+Get rid of all the stuff you won’t use in your new country, such as snow shovels, skis, snow tires for your vehicle, winter boots, and long underwear.
+Then you can either hire a professional crew to pack your household or do it yourself.
 Also, make sure you have enough cardboard boxes and packing materials.
-Make them pack room by room put the name of each room on it and number the boxes.
+Make them pack room by room, put the name of each room on it, and number the boxes.

 Put it on an inventory list and put on the list what each box holds before they close it.
-At customs in Costa Rica, they will check the inventory list to charge you the import tax on it.
-If you show an organized inventory list, they will only open a few boxes as a sample.
+At customs here in Costa Rica, they will check the inventory list to charge you the import tax on it.
+Make sure the amount of items on the list is the same as you’re packing.
+If you show an organized inventory list, they only open a few boxes as a sample.

 10. Banking

 You cannot open a bank account so easily in a Costa Rica bank.
-Ask your attorney or real estate agent in Costa Rica to help you open a bank account.
+Ask your Costa Rica attorney or real estate agent to help you open a bank account.
 Make sure you send money well ahead of time.

 11. Your car and furniture